This is actually very unlike a man page. It assumes that you know very little about

 isn’t commented.

-We also have itemized error counts for dropped
+We also have itemized error counts for dropped, overruns, and

 (Carrier Sense Multiple Access with Collision Detection).